Brad Binder: 2021

 Binder, along with KTM, had a rough start to the 2021 season.
 Despite this, he maintained top ten positions and got into the top 5 four times, with two 5th places at Portimao and Mugello and two 4th place finishes at Sachsenring and Assen.

 Binder scored a surprise home track victory for KTM at the Austrian MotoGP Grand Prix when, with 5 laps remaining and rain beginning to fall, he decided to take the chance of finishing the race on slicks while most other leading riders chose to pit and swap to motorcycles fitted with wet tires.
 The gamble paid off and despite extremely slick conditions and mostly ineffective brakes due to the wet and cold track surface, he was able to withstand a late charge by Ducati rider Francesco Bagnaia and win the race.

 2022

 Binder stayed with Red Bull KTM Factory Racing team for a third consecutive season for the 2022 World Championship.
 He started off the year with an overachieving 2nd place finish at the Qatar Grand Prix.
 From then on, Brad has been a consistent top 10 finisher, with a tendency to perform better in race trim than in qualifying trim, as has been the case with his teammate Miguel Oliveira.
 He attained his first ever top 3 qualifying result in MotoGP at the 2022 Japanese Grand Prix, which he followed up with his second podium finish of the season, in 2nd position.
+The final round of the season also saw Binder finish on the podium, with second position and the fastest lap of the race.

 2023

-Binder has a contract with Red Bull KTM Factory Racing for the 2023 World Championship and 2024.